cablelabs/micronets/install-guide.md

 This guide details the installation of the Micronet Prototype components.
 A separate [Operation Guide](operation-guide.md) document describes the operation of the prototype once it's setup.

+Below are the installation guides for the various components.
+These should be followed in-order.

 0. [Shared Credentials](docs/install/shared-credentials.md)
 1. [The MSO Portal](docs/install/mso-manager.md)